 There is a strange coincidence between the distances that unite P’isaq, Cusco, and Pikillacta.
 The distance between Cusco and P’isaq is 30 km; it is the same distance if you measure from P’isaq to Pikillacta, and from Cusco to Pikillacta is also 30 km.
-By uniting these three cities straight line, a perfect equilateral triangle is created, creating multiple speculations around the incredible architectural genius that the Incas had.
+By uniting these three cities straight line, a perfect equilateral triangle is created, creating multiple speculations around the incredible architectural genius of the Incas.

 The beauty of its walls, built with large stone blocks polished with extraordinary symmetry, and unmatched stone handling, leaves the visitor perplexed.

-At first, the astonishment is inevitable; then, there arises a feeling of deep respect for the creators of those centenary buildings, dumb witnesses of the greatness of an empire.
+At first, astonishment is inevitable; then, deep respect arises for the creators of those centenary buildings, dumb witnesses of the greatness of an empire.

 “On the shores of Willkamayu, the sacred god-river that runs through channels of carved stone dominating its fury, begin the stripes of light and shadow of the famous platforms of P’isaq, the great city of partridges.
 Built on a ridge of blue rock, almost over the air to see the most beautiful of the valleys of Cusco, “says the Peruvian journalist Alfonsina Barrionuevo of this ancient Inca city.

 P’isaq is formed by enclosures that possibly include dwellings, aqueducts, roads, bridges, a cemetery, walls, and significant areas of enormous andenerías.